sbabic/swupdate/doc/source/swupdate.rst

 .. image:: images/website.png

-If a correct image is downloaded, swupdate starts to process the received image.
+If a correct image is downloaded, SWUpdate starts to process the received image.
-All notifications are sent back to the browser. swupdate provides a mechanism to send to a receiver the progress of the installation.
-In fact, swupdate takes a list of objects that registers itself with the application and they will be informed any time the application calls the notify() function.
+All notifications are sent back to the browser.
+SWUpdate provides a mechanism to send to a receiver the progress of the installation.
+In fact, SWUpdate takes a list of objects that registers itself with the application and they will be informed any time the application calls the notify() function.
 This allows also for self-written handlers to inform the upper layers about